JuniorTachomTMCJ/website-ecommerce-landingpage/README.md

 # integration-wiroo-ecommerce

-Integration of a model designed by Johan [youtube tutorial](https://www.youtube.com/watch?v=KsxNsNcAWic).
+Integration of a model designed by Johan Gaby.

 ## Table of contents